Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 Chart 2: Industrial eREITs, 1/30/2015-7/3/2015

-(*) Please note that the following performances have been added to the below calculations in-spite of being missing or not being visible in the above chart:
+(*) Please note that the following performances have been added to the below calculations in spite of being missing or not being visible in the above chart:

 - GOOD: -1.32% (Missing from the chart due to Y-Charts not allowing more than twelve items to appear in one chart)